v13b9/streeteasy-monitor/README.md

 EMAIL=[YOUR EMAIL ADDRESS]
 NAME=[YOUR NAME]
 ```
-When the script runs, the listing agent for a given rental will be sent the above information, and you will receive an email indicating that the message has been sent.
+When the script runs, the listing agent for a given rental will be sent the above information, and you will receive an automated email from StreetEasy at the address you provided indicating that the message has been sent.

 ### Configure default search parameters and optional filters
-If you choose to run the script by itself or in a cron job, edit the `default` and `filters` dictionaries in `config.py` according to your preferences
+If you choose to run the script by itself or in a cron job, edit the `default` and `filters` dictionaries in `config.py` according to your preferences.

 - `default`: defines the parameters that will be used when running the script directly (i.e., not through the Flask form)
 - `filters`: defines substrings for filtering results not otherwise captured by StreetEasy (e.g. addresses on specific streets, URLs for "featured" listings which include the substring `'?featured=1'`)